More people are turning to natural deodorants as they’re discovering artificial chemicals aren’t good for the human body.

 The right natural deodorant can enable you to avoid potentially harmful chemicals while still keeping your body odor under control all day long.

+Natural deodorants do not include aluminum salts.
 Many of the concerns about traditional deodorants and antiperspirants are centered around the inclusion of aluminium salt ingredients, which some worry are connected with increased risk for disease as a result of toxic accumulation of aluminum in the body.

 Traditional deodorants, and especially antiperspirants, use aluminum salts to block sweat pores from producing sweat, which is one way to reduce body odor.